Llanthomas Castle Mound: Field work

 Motte and bailey castles were built in an age when written records were sparse, above ground wood has long since rotted and any masonry has been repurposed.
-These days evidence of a bailey can be discerned by geophysical surveys and/or excavation.

 In 1921, the William Morgan vicar at the pre-conquest church of St. Eigon, Llanigon, an amateur archaeologist hosted a visit from the Woolhope club.
 The club studied the natural history, geology, archaeology and the history of Herefordshire, England.
 William dug a small excavation trench on the summit of the motte, but no artefacts were found from the brief excavation.
-There is no known record of any professional level archaeological excavation or geophysical survey of Llanthomas Castle Mound.
+There is no known record of any professional-level archaeological excavation or geophysical survey of Llanthomas Castle Mound.

 In 1988, the professional archaeologist Peter Dorling with the Clwyd-Powys Archaeological Trust conducted an excavation of a possible site for the bailey courtyard.
+The work included topsoil stripping, site levelling and excavation of foundation trenches.
 They discovered activity associated with the motte.
 Artefacts were found including a sherd from the base of a medieval cooking pot.
-The work included topsoil stripping, site levelling and excavation of foundation trenches.
 Their report describes a number of visible stone-filled features.
 They state "Four definite features were noted during the excavation ...
 The most distinctive of these was a stone-filled pit or ditch butt-end ... its basal fill contained some quantity of charcoal".
 The archaeologist's report concluded it is likely to have been a kitchen within the bailey.

 Toponymy

 "Llan" is Welsh for the sacred land around a church.
 Llanigon may be derived from "Llan" and either "Eigen" (daughter of Caractacus) or "Eigion" (brother of Saint Cynidr).
 People and place names in Wales are derived from Welsh, Anglo-Norman, Latin, Anglo-Saxon and Middle English etc. Over time the nouns have evolved from language to language leading to uncertainty about the original noun.

-Llanthomas was known as Trefynys from the 1st century to around Norman times.
+Llanthomas was known as Trefynys from the 1st century up to Norman times.
 The Welsh words "Tref" and "ynys" mean "settlement" (or "town") and "island", respectively.
 Trefynys is used in Welsh place names to denote a populated area or settlement.
-By the 14th century, Trefynys was known as Thomascherche (or Seint Thomas chirche).
-Sometime later it became known as Llanthomas, the French and English derivations of "Thomas church" respectively.
-The settlement contained a chapel of rest probably dedicated to Saint Thomas.
-Today, Llanthomas is a settlement within the village of Llanigon.
+By the 14th century, Trefynys was known by the Middle English name Seint Thomas chirche or the Middle French name Thomascherche.
+The settlement name depends on the language of the source document.
+This included the Middle Welsh name Llandomas (c.1400 - c.1475/80).
+Since the 16th century it has been called Llandthomas/Llan thomas and finally Llanthomas, a settlement within the village of Llanigon.

+Just as the derivation of the village name Llanigon is unclear, so to is the derivation of the settlement name Llanthomas.
+Since the 14th century St. Thomas is the common factor in all the names used in all languages, but which St. Thomas is unclear: dedications to the Apostle are rare in Wales, dedications to the medieval St. Thomas a Becket are more common, but it might have been the local St. Thomas of Hereford.